 The next project would be even more focused on Dan's acoustic roots and turned into his first Solo effort.
 Time Move Over was recorded mostly in the summer of 98' at Room 9 From Outer Space in South Boston by Ducky Carlisle with Tom Hambridge producing again.
 It was finished in late 99'.
-The recordings featured many friends Dan had met and worked with over the years, Nate Ricardson (John Brown's Body), Tom West (Peter Wolf), Monster Mike Welch, Mike Tucker (Arturo Sandoval), Ben Zecker (Soundtrack Production), Benny Benson (Los Sugar Kings), Dan Graziani ( The Adicts), with Hambridge on backing vocals and Prolz era veterans Kopelin, Pelosi, and Briguglio making appearances.
+The recordings featured many friends Dan had met and worked with over the years, Nate Richardson (John Brown's Body), Tom West (Peter Wolf), Mike Tucker (Arturo Sandoval), Ben Zecker (Soundtrack Production), Benny Benson (Los Sugar Kings), Dan Graziani ( The Adicts), with Hambridge on backing vocals and Prolz era veterans Kopelin, Pelosi, and Briguglio making appearances.

-During and after that big 3 year push for Time Move Over Dan turned to producing and performing with NYC based artist Luke Temple, jumping on bass guitar.
-They made a couple dozen demos and self released a few EPs before Luke got signed to Mill Pond on the west coast.
-They played lot's of great NYC clubs around the upcoming Williamsburg scene including Arlene's Grocery and the Knitting Factory.
+During and after the push for Time Move Over Dan turned to producing and performing with NYC based artist Luke Temple, playing bass guitar in the live band.
+They made a couple dozen demos and self released a few EPs before Luke got signed to Mill Pond Records on the west coast.
+They played lot's of great NYC clubs around the upcoming Williamsburg Brooklyn scene including Arlene's Grocery and the Knitting Factory.
 The trips and gigs in New York City were a much needed diversion into indie rock production and influenced Dan's next album Two Kinds Of Mind.
 Recorded by indie stalwart Tony Goddess (Papas Fritas, Guster) starting in spring 2001 and released spring 2003 it was the first to feature all of KBMG and friend Russ Lawton(Trey Anastasio).
 Two Kinds of Mind got radio support for "After the Round".

 Around this time Dan started rehearsing with Whoopi Goldberg for a NBC special through friend Jamie Kehoe and they put on shows at his waterfront club Captain Carlos.
 Whoopi, David Brown, Michael Troy, and Craig Tramack, played a few shows over the years before Whoopi went full time on The View.
 Highlights include jamming onstage doing Stones and Beatles tunes with Robin Williams and Goldberg for Whoopi's 50th birthday at New York's Cutting Room in 2005.
-Another fond memory being at Cornell U. in upstate New York at the famous field Barton Hall field house where the Grateful Dead's Cornell 77 was recorded.
+Another fond memory being at Cornell U. in upstate New York at the famous Barton Hall field house where the Grateful Dead's Cornell 77 was recorded.
 Dan remembers sound checking that day while he listened to that famous room's reverberation coming back at him.
-Lastly, a big dream come true was when Whoopi brought Dan backstage to Keith Richard's dressing Room at Boston's Fenway Park where he met Keith, Ron Wood, Bobby Keys, Blondie Chaplin, who were Dan's childhood musical heroes.
+Lastly, a big memory was when Whoopi brought Dan backstage to Keith Richard's dressing Room at Boston's Fenway Park where he met Keith, Ron Wood, Bobby Keys, Blondie Chaplin, who were many of Dan's childhood musical heroes.

 Solo Recording projects included drummer James Cohen( Ryan Montbleau) and old friend Burke Sampson (Caleb Stine and the Brakemen) which were done in Boston with Dave Minehan (The Neighborhoods, The Replacements ) at Wooly Mammoth studio, and with Andrew Mazzone at High n Dry studio (Mark Sandman, Morphine) in Cambridge, featuring Lawton, Ginandes, and Dana Colley on saxophone (Morphine).
 More recent Solo efforts outside KBMG with Lawton on Drums include In the Sun and Bathed in Dream Light featuring Sampson and Tucker on Sax.
 In 2018 Dan recorded his first Solo acoustic collection You're Not Alone featuring KBMG live favorite Closing Time Dear.